ClarityRadar/factorization/README.md

 # Riddle

-Every number could be decomposed as a multiplication of prime numbers on particular powers.
+Every number could be decomposed as a multiplication of prime numbers, each of which raised to a corresponding power.

-For a given number finds the list of all prime divisors, and their corresponding powers.

 For example the number 720_720, has this list as an output:
 `[[2, 4], [3, 2], [5, 1], [7, 1], [11, 1], [13, 1]]`